Modern Slavery Act Statement

 Our Policies on Slavery and Human Trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business and we make our position on this very clear.
+We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business, and we make our position on this clear.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The group does not knowingly enter into business with any other organisation, in the United Kingdom or abroad, which supports or is found to involve itself in slavery, servitude, forced or compulsory labour.
+No labour provided to the group in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.

 In order to identify and mitigate risk, we aim to: